Canonical Lending Questions in Australia

 How approvals, policy shifts, and settlement timing alter lending outcomes.

-10. Policy sensitivity and exception conditions
+10. Policy Sensitivity and Exception Conditions

 Where outcomes diverge due to complexity, leverage, or non-standard structure.

+Although these decision contexts appear distinct, they are all governed by the same underlying lending system.
 Every outcome ultimately reflects the interaction of the Four Cs of Credit:

 - Character